-• Coordination with medical care providers will result in improved medical management for asthma and possibly for other health conditions.

-• Formation of strategic partnerships with practitioners that will commit to applying successful protocols to improve asthma control in residents of federally assisted multifamily housing.

-• Project-related activities will result in reduced exposure to environmental asthma triggers and this is expected to be maintained following project completion (i.e., as a result of the adoption of new practices and/or policies).
+- Coordination with medical care providers will result in improved medical management for asthma and possibly for other health conditions. - Formation of strategic partnerships with practitioners that will commit to applying successful protocols to improve asthma control among residents of federally assisted multifamily housing. - Project-related activities will result in reduced exposure to environmental asthma triggers and this reduction in exposure is expected to be maintained following project completion (i.e., as a result of the adoption of new practices and/or policies in the target housing).